5306 Ballard Ave NW, Seattle, WA 206-403-1148

 If you are ready to better understand how your relationships with others, your family experiences, and your perception of yourself intersect with and impact your mental health, our skilled Interpersonal Process Therapists are here to help.
 Schedule a free 15-minute phone consultation to see if IPT at Thrive for the People is the right fit for you.

-What is Interpersonal Process Therapy?
+What Is Interpersonal Process Therapy?

 Interpersonal Process Therapy, or IPT, is a therapy process that treats symptoms of depression and other mood disorders by reforming how you relate to the people in your life.
 It is a goal-oriented therapy process that requires reflection on your primary patterns of engaging with others and actively creating opportunities for changing those patterns in your everyday life.